vkrivdin/customer_segmentation/README.md

 ## Main goal

-- Provide an analytical tool that is always accessible to the CEO and General Managers in the company and helps them see and understand the current situation with the customer base at a level of detail enough for managing an international company operating in multiple geographical regions so that they can spend less time agreeing on data and make more effective decisions
+- Provide an analytical tool that is always accessible to the CEO and General Managers in the company and helps them see and understand the current situation with the customer base at a level of detail enough for managing a national company operating in multiple geographical regions so that they can spend less time agreeing on data and make more effective decisions

 ## Sub-goals